KangLin/RabbitRemoteControl/README.md

       - [x] Remote desktop
       - [x] Terminal（Linux implemented，but it is has a smae BUG）
     - [x] Specific protocol support, see: [Supported protocol](#Supported-protocols)
+    - [x] Custom point-to-point remote control protocol, see requirements for details: https://github.com/KangLin/RabbitRemoteControl/issues/7
   - [x] Server
     - [x] Server framework
     - [x] Specific protocol support, see: [Supported protocol](#Supported-protocols)
+    - [x] Custom point-to-point remote control protocol, see requirements for details: https://github.com/KangLin/RabbitRemoteControl/issues/7
-- [ ] Custom point-to-point remote control protocol, see requirements for details: https://github.com/KangLin/RabbitRemoteControl/issues/7
+- [x] Custom point-to-point remote control protocol, see requirements for details: https://github.com/KangLin/RabbitRemoteControl/issues/7

 At present, the development of common remote control protocol client has been completed, and it has preliminary practical functions.